Cape York meteorite: History

 During his expedition to retrieve the meteorite, Peary convinced six Inughuit (Greenlandic Inuit) ("three men, one woman, a boy, and a girl"), including Minik Wallace, to travel with him in the United States for study at the American Museum of Natural History, where four died within a few months.
 Later Peary has received significant criticism for his treatment of Inuit.

-A fourth large piece of the meteorite, 3.4 tonne Savik I, was discovered in 1913 on the promontory Saveqarfik, 10 km east of Woman-Dog location, but had evidently also been known to previous generations of Eskimos, since basaltic hammer stones were located around it.
+A fourth large piece of the meteorite, 3.4 t Savik I, was discovered in 1913 on the promontory Saveqarfik, 10 km east of Woman-Dog location, but had evidently also been known to previous generations of Eskimos, since basaltic hammer stones were located around it.
 Due to World War I it was left at the scene of its discovery until 1923-24 when the mass was brought down from the top of the cliff to the seashore and transported across 25 km of sea ice to the Bushnan Island.
 Here, open water allowed the ship Sokongen to pick it up and sail with it to Copenhagen where it was unloaded in 1925 and thoroughly described.

 Thule meteorite (Note: Originally considered as an individual meteorite, it began to be recognized as a fragment of the Cape York meteorite in the 1980s.) was found relatively close to Thule town and Thule Air Base in 1955 by a group of American glaciologists who surveyed the glacier flowing from Blue Ice Valley into the Moltke Glacier.
 The meteorite was resting as a boulder between gneissic boulders on a nunatak protruding through the glaciers which are heading for Wolstenholme Fjord.
-The meteorite has the shape and size of a resting goose, measuring 35 x 30 x 20 cm in the greatest dimensions and weighing 48.6 kg.
-Its distinctive feature is the "neck and head," a narrow extension of the massive meteorite, measuring about 10 x 3 x 10 cm.
+The meteorite has the shape and size of a resting goose, measuring 35 by 30 by 20 cm in the greatest dimensions and weighing 48.6 kg.
+Its distinctive feature is the "neck and head," a narrow extension of the massive meteorite, measuring about 10 by 3 by 10 cm.
 It appears that it was formed by fragmentation and sculpturing during the atmospheric flight.